 A list of major organizations in the Army and Air National Guard will be kept in a separate document to be archived in the official files of the Association and posted to the Association web site.

-Once each year the Executive Director will obtain the current organizational structure of both the Army and Air National Guard in New Mexico for review by the Council.
-The Council will determine if corresponding changes to the Executive Council are warranted to accommodate Army or Air Guard organizational changes.
-Proposed changes will be approved by a vote of the Executive Council.
+Once each year the Executive Director will obtain the current organizational structure of both the Army and Air National Guard in New Mexico for review by the Board.
+The Board will determine if corresponding changes to the Board of Directors are warranted to accommodate Army or Air Guard organizational changes.
+Proposed changes will be approved by a vote of the Board of Directors.

 Current voting members are: President